jlvandenhout/iota-streams-experience/examples/notifications/README.md

 5. Now we are ready to announce the Channel and send a notification using our library functions.

     ```rust
+        // Announce the Channel and get the Channel Address and Announcement Message ID
         let (application_instance, announcement_id) = notifications::announce(&mut author);

+        // Send the notification
         let notification = "NOTIFICATION".to_string();
         notifications::send(&mut author, &application_instance, &announcement_id, &notification);
     ```